RiaKhakhu/UCT-Financial-innovation-Hub-x-Interledger-hackathon/README.md

 ## Database

 The project uses SQLite via Drizzle.
-Live data is stored in `backend/openremit.db`.
+Live data is stored in `backend/voucher2.db`.

-To reset the database, delete `backend/openremit.db` and restart the backend.
+To reset the database, delete `backend/voucher2.db` and restart the backend.
 The app seeds demo vouchers and news posts on first boot.

 ## Demo voucher pool

 The app seeds a sample pool of vendor-specific vouchers.
 Each voucher is only usable at its listed provider.

 Example seeded vouchers:
-- Checkers: R100, R50, R200
+- Checkers: R100, R50
-- Woolworths: R200, R100, R500
+- Woolworths: R200
-- SPAR: R50, R100
+- SPAR: R50
-- Edgars: R150, R75
-- Game Stores: R500, R250
+- Game Stores: R500

 ## Frontend behavior